cezar-r/wallstreetbets-vs-banks/README.md

 ### Conclusion
 As we can see from the results, there is a very good correlation between most of the meme stocks and the engagement on the subreddit.
 Looking deeper into the data, the next day correlation is also relatively high, which shows that the subreddit also tends to be ahead of the trend.
-Therefore, we fail to reject the null hypothesis.
+The resulting p-values show that there is enough statistical significance to reject the Null Hypothesis.
+This is assuming an alpha threshold of 0.01

 ## More Results